tbranyen/babel-plugin-transform-commonjs/README.md

 - Hoisting tricks, excessive code rewriting
 - Browser support for core Node modules

-Notable differences:
+Notable features not supported:

 - Non-static requires are invalid and will raise an exception
-- Nested requires will always be hoisted
+- Nested requires will always be hoisted, unless they are non-static, see above
-- Reserved words are valid exports in CJS, but not in ESM
+- Reserved words are valid exports in CJS due to being property names, but invalid in ESM

+Notable features supported:

+- Early return
+- Setting export values on `this`

 ### Usage